-As one of the top young sluggers in the game, Beltre was featured on many combination cards with other stars and retired legends.
+As one of the best young sluggers in the game, Beltre was also featured on many combination cards with other stars and retired legends.
 In 2005 Upper Deck Reflections, Adrian shares an autograph card with Albert Pujols.
 This card can command some of the highest overall prices for a Beltre autograph.
 In 2004 Upper Deck SP Prospects, he is part of a triple autograph with Los Angeles Dodgers great Duke Snider and prospect Blake DeWitt.
-In the Passing the Torch autograph insert from 2005 Donruss Elite, Beltre is paired with Minnesota Twins slugger Harmon Killebrew for an unexpected dual autograph.
+In the Passing the Torch autograph insert from 2005 Donruss Elite, Beltre joins Minnesota Twins slugger Harmon Killebrew for an unexpected dual autograph.

 Top 10 Adrian Beltre Baseball Cards

 Click on the images or listings to shop for cards on eBay.
-Links in the descriptions go directly to detailed product or player profiles.
+Bolded links go directly to detailed product or player profiles.

-The 1998 Topps Stadium Club set was divided into two series with the second series featuring a Future Stars subset.
-The Beltre card is part of this subset and shows him in the process of throwing.
-Over the course of his career, Beltre has earned the reputation as one of the best third basemen of his generation.
-He has five Gold Glove Awards—two while with the Mariners and three while with the Rangers—including the 2016 award as the best fielding third baseman in the American League.
+1998 Topps Stadium Club was divided into two releases with the second series featuring Future Stars cards.
+The Beltre card is part of this subset and it shows him in the process of throwing.
+Speaking of his throwing prowess, he has five Gold Glove Awards—two while with the Mariners and three while with the Rangers—including the 2016 award as the best fielding third baseman in the American League.

-The first of two pre-rookie cards comes in the 1997 Best set and features Beltre during his time with the Dodgers Class A - Advanced affiliate, the San Bernardino Stampede.
+The first of two pre-rookie cards, 1997 Best features Beltre during his time with the Dodgers Class A-Advanced affiliate, the San Bernardino Stampede.
 Beltre's rise to the majors was a quick one as he jumped straight from AA-ball to the hot corner in Chavez Ravine.